temporalio/documentation/docs/java-workflow-interface.md

 }
 ```

-Note that name parameter of workflow method annotations can be used to specify name of workflow, signal and query types.
+Note that name parameter of Workflow method annotations can be used to specify name of Workflow, signal and query types.
-If name is not specified the short name of the workflow interface separated by underscore with the method name is used.
+If name is not specified the short name of the Workflow interface separated by underscore with the method name is used.
-In the above code the @WorkflowMethod.name is not specified, thus the workflow type defaults to `"FileProcessingWorkflow_processFile"`.
+In the above code the @WorkflowMethod.name is not specified, thus the Workflow type defaults to `"FileProcessingWorkflow_processFile"`.

-We recommended that you use a single value type argument for all types of workflow methods.
+We recommended that you use a single value type argument for all types of Workflow methods.
 This way, adding new arguments as fields to the value type is a backwards-compatible change.

 # Workflow Interface Inheritance

 Workflow interfaces can form inheritance hierarchies.
 It may be useful for creating components reusable across multiple
-workflow types.
-For example imaging a UI or CLI button that allows to call `retryNow` signal on any workflow.
+Workflow types.
+For example imaging a UI or CLI button that allows to call `retryNow` signal on any Workflow.
 To implement
 this feature you can redesign the above interface to:

 ```java